nanwanuser/Enhanced-Madgwick-AHRS/README.md

 MIT License - see [LICENSE](LICENSE) file for details

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## Credits

-Based on Sebastian Madgwick's original AHRS algorithm with enhancements inspired by Mahony's complementary filter.

 ---

 ⭐ If you find this useful, please consider giving it a star!